ocasazza/ctag/NIX_USAGE.md

 direnv allow

 # The environment will be automatically activated when you cd into the directory
+# - Creates .venv on first run
+# - Activates the virtual environment
-# ctag will be available immediately
+# - ctag will be available immediately
 ctag --help
 ```